 19) The revolutionary astronomical hypothesis was first proposed by an Ancient Greek

 Aristarchus of Samos was an Ancient Greek mathematician and astronomer who first proposed the theory that the planets orbit the sun.
-He also theorised that the stars were unmoving distant suns and that the size of the universe was much larger than his contemporaries believed.
+He also theorised that the stars are unmoving distant suns.
+Further stating that the size of the universe is much bigger than his contemporaries believed.

 20) State induced infanticide

-All newborns in Sparta were shown to a council.
+The last fact in our list of 20 interesting facts about Ancient Greece is that all newborns in Sparta were shown to a council.
 These inspectors examined the babies for any physical defects.
-Those found unfit were then abandoned on a nearby hillside.
-Fortunately, some were rescued by Spartan slaves known as Helots.
+Subsequently, they abandoned the ‘unfit’ ones on a nearby hillside.
+Fortunately, Spartan slaves (Helots) managed to rescue some.
 Additionally, infants who passed the examination didn’t have it easy either.
-They were often bathed in wine instead of water to test their constitution.
+For example, to test their constitution, Spartans bathed them in wine instead of water.

 Enjoyed the above article?
 You may also enjoy 15 interesting facts about the Sedan chair and 16 interesting facts about the sporran